dhinojosac/ts-template-mcp/README.md

 ## 🤝 Contributing

+We encourage both **direct contributions** and **independent projects** based on this template.

+1. **To collaborate**:
-1. Fork the repository
+   - Fork the repository.
-2. Create a feature branch using Git Flow: `git flow feature start feature-name`
+   - Create a feature branch using Git Flow: `git flow feature start feature-name`.
-3. Follow the existing patterns from official SDK documentation
+   - Follow the patterns from the official MCP SDK documentation.
-4. Add tests if applicable
+   - Add tests if applicable.
-5. Submit a pull request
+   - Submit a Pull Request.

+2. **To create your own project without linking back**:
+   - Click [Use this template](../../generate) and start building.

 ---